jmcerrejon/misapuntesde/src/2024/02/umount_and_clean_ntfs_exfat_partition_from_macos_using_python.md

 ---
 title: Umount & Clean your NTFS/exFAT partition from macOS using Python
+description: Umount & Clean your NTFS/exFAT partition from macOS using Python
 author: Jose Cerrejon
 icon: fa-brands fa-apple
 date: 2024-02-21